ibm-cloud-docs/Cloudant/offerings/bluemix.md

 If you want to store more than one GB of data, or be able to scale provisioned throughput capacity, move to the [Standard plan](#standard-plan).

 You're limited to one {{site.data.keyword.cloudant_short_notm}} Lite plan instance per {{site.data.keyword.cloud_notm}} account.
 If you already have one Lite plan instance, you can't create a second Lite plan instance, or change a Standard plan instance to a Lite plan.
-If you try, you see the following message, *You can have only one instance of a Lite plan per service.
+If you try, you see the following message. *You can have only one instance of a Lite plan per service.
 To create a new instance, either delete your existing Lite plan instance or select a paid plan.*

 ### Standard plan
 {: #standard-plan}